Burundi is a very small country on the northern shores of Lake Tanganyika in Central East Africa and among the poorest in the world.

 In October 2012 we took a team of fitters out to the Herridge Technical School to complete the Technology Centre.
 Led by Leonard Harrison along with his grandson Matthew Harrison and a friend and work colleague Ian Fletcher, the team fitted out the IT suite, kitchens, shop as well as completing the flooring and decorating.

-All the materials were sourced by Len from his contacts in and around Stoke on Trent.
-Companies were more than generous and despite troubles with customs at the Burundian border, which gave Georgette many sleepless nights, the kitchen, IT suite, tiling, painting, gas fitting and all the electrics were completed on time.
+All the materials were sourced by Len from his contacts in and around Stoke on Trent in the UK.
+Companies were more than generous and despite troubles with customs at the Burundian border, which gave Georgette many sleepless nights, the kitchen, restaurant, IT suite, tiling, painting, gas fitting and all the electrics were completed on time.

 We at ACTS and all the students that pass through the Herridge Technical School owe Len, his team and all those companies who supported us through Len a huge debt of gratitude.
 Thank you.
 Your selflessness has given so much hope to some of this worlds poorest children and will continue to do so for many years to come.

-The ovens produced bread for two years from 2013 to 2015 but sadly the project had to be put on hold due to a severe shortage of flour in the country.
-Also the excessive costs of imports made it too expensive to continue to bake as the finished loaves were far out of the price range for local people to afford.
+The bakery (below) produced bread for two years from 2013 to 2015 but sadly the project had to be put on hold due to a severe shortage of flour in the country.
+Also the excessive price of imports made it too costly to continue to bake as the finished loaves were far too expensive for local people to be able to afford.
 Today the ovens remain mothballed and ready to use as we would love to see them baking again.
-Sadly shortages and costs continue to plague Burundi and without guaranteed subsidy and a source of materials we have no choice other than to wait.
-However, students are learning valuable skills which will give them much better job opportunities as they strive to make a living in a country riven by poverty and shortages.
+Sadly shortages and costs continue to plague Burundi and without guaranteed subsidies and a source of materials we have no choice other than to wait.
+However, students are learning valuable skills in the catering kitchen which will give them much better job opportunities as they strive to make a living in a country riven by poverty and shortages.

 © Copyright.
 All rights reserved.